What is Partimage?

 1. Install and launch the software.
 Click Backup on the left sidebar and choose Partition Backup.
 If you want to back up system partitions, it's recommended to use System Backup.

 2. Click Add Partition or Volume to select one or multiple partitions you want to backup.

 3. Select a target directory and click Start Backup.
-If you want to save the image file to network, click on the destination select box and hit Share/NAS, then click Add Network Location to enter the path.
+If you want to save the image file to network, click on the destination select box and hit Share/NAS, then click Add Share or NAS Devices to enter the path.

 4. To restore the backup image, just switch to Restore tab, choose Select Task or Select Image File to locate the partition image.
 Then follow the wizard to perform partition or volume restore.

-You can also Clone partitions, system or disk if what you want is an exact copy instead of image file.
+You can also Clone partitions, system or entire disk if what you want is an exact copy instead of backup image.

 Partimage is a Linux based backup utility which enables you to copy partitions in many formats.
 To use Partimage in Windows 7/8/10, you need to boot SystemRescueCD and take a series of complicated steps.
 Therefore, it’s more recommended to find an easier and effective alternative in Windows, like AOMEI Backupper.

 This complete backup and clone software provides you rich options.
-In addition to partitions, you can accurately backup OS in case of computer failures, and even restore system image to another computer with secure boot.
-For Windows Server users, you can also use Server edition to create image backup.
+In addition to partitions backup, you can also clone partitions to another drive, clone disk to larger/smaller disk, or clone OS to another hard drive with secure boot.
+For Windows Server users, you can also turn to the Server edition.